 - If needed, use the flat side of a mallet or a rolling pin to flatten out the chicken tenders a bit to make them relatively easy to roll.
 If using whole breasts, you will need to cut them probably in 4 or more pieces or, if serving as a main, you can just slit a pocket in the middle and fill it as a whole breast.

 - Put a spoonful of the oatmeal mixture onto each piece of chicken, pressing it together a little, and carefully roll them up and place in an oven dish, join down.
 If they don't seem to hold you can secure with a cocktail stick.
 Don't worry if it leaks a little, just try to stuff back in.
 Repeat with the rest of the pieces of chicken and stuffing.
+You may want to add a little salt and pepper over the chicken before cooking.
 Drizzle a little oil over the top of the pieces of chicken.

 - Bake the chicken for approximately 20 - 30 minutes until cooked through.